 Thames Gateway Waste to Energy Facility, Dagenham

-In addition to the RODECS Hall, the layout includes space to contain waste on arrival in a reception hall and the sorting of residual waste post process.
+In addition to the RODECS Hall, the layout includes a reception hall with space to contain waste on arrival and the sorting of residual waste post process.
 There is also space for a substation, deliveries, car parking, offices and welfare facilities.
-Whilst some plant is located internally and all recoverable heat is recovered, it is in the nature of these processes that there is waste heat that cannot be used.
-The most energy-efficient way to allow the heat to dissipate is by locating the equipment outside, otherwise energy would be consumed by forced air ventilation.

 Related Industrial Projects